IST at 30: A Brief History

 The simulators were part of a cutting edge networking technology that was drawing a lot of attention – and frequent requests for demonstrations.
 The Army was continually under pressure to drop everything to get ready for the next bus load of VIPs.
 A deal with IST would allow the Army to "get back to work."

 The institute acquired the loan of the tanks and responsibility for demonstrating the new SIMNET technology.
-This was IST's first real opportunity for exposure to a readymade audience of defense brass and political leaders eager for a photo op and a chance to know more about the emerging science of simulation.
+This was IST's first real opportunity for exposure to a ready made audience of defense brass and political leaders eager for a photo op and a chance to know more about the emerging science of simulation.

 In its five years at the Research Pavilion, IST led breakthroughs in simulator networking and computer-generated forces used for war games.
-A move to its own building. in the Bennett complex on Progress Drive, was soon followed by Senate Armed Services Committee Chair, Senator Sam Nunn's declaration that Central Florida was the nation's hub of simulation technology and UCF America's leading simulation university.
+A move to its own building, in the Bennett complex on Progress Drive, was soon followed by Senate Armed Services Committee Chair, Senator Sam Nunn's declaration that Central Florida was the nation's hub of simulation technology and UCF America's leading simulation university.

-Florida Governor Lawton Chiles added more honors in 1997, proclaming the Central Florida Research Park "the National Center for Simulation."
-IST and the industry-connected Training and Simulation Technology Consortium were named in the proclamation.
+Florida Governor Lawton Chiles added more honors in 1997, proclaiming the Central Florida Research Park "the National Center for Simulation."
+IST and the local industry-connected Training and Simulation Technology Consortium were named in the proclamation.
 The Consortium later took the designation as its own name, becoming the National Center for Simulation.

 On Dr. Medin's retirement in February, 1999, Deputy Director, Brian Goldiez stepped up as Acting Director until October, 1999, when Navy Captain Dr. Dennis McBride became Director, serving a military-length tour of duty lasting only 21 months.
 Goldiez again became Acting from June, 2001, until Dr. Randall Shumaker's installment as Director in the Winter of 2002.